 Paternity can be voluntarily assumed in a variety of circumstances, such as when:

-Because paternity is not determined solely by a birth certificate or a blood test, a father who is not married to the mother of his child needs to volunarily acknowledge his paternity in one of the above manners or he may lose his rights to someone else who makes the effort to become the child's presumed father.
+Because paternity is not determined solely by a birth certificate or a blood test, a father who is not married to their child's mother needs to acknowledge their paternity voluntarily.
+Otherwise, the father may lose their rights to someone else who makes the effort to become the child's presumed father.

-Paternity can also be established involuntarily such as when the mother, or the state if it's providing public assistance to the mother, brings a paternity lawsuit against the probable father.
+Paternity can also be established involuntarily, such as when the mother brings a paternity lawsuit against the probable father.
+This can also occur when the state brings the same lawsuit if the government provides public assistance to the mother.
 The probable father will be required to appear in court and may need to submit to DNA testing.
-Genetic blood tests can establish paternity with 99 percent accuracy.
-If paternity is established, the court will enter an order regarding the father's paternity and he will be required to pay child support.
+Genetic saliva or blood tests can establish paternity with 99 percent accuracy.
+If paternity is established, the court will enter an order regarding the father's paternity, and the father will be required to pay child support.

 Legal Significance of a Paternity Determination